These awards support research and scholarly endeavors of Michigan Tech faculty and students.

 The Michigan Tech Century II Campaign Endowed Equipment Fund (C2E2) provides funding to invest in equipment related to research and to improve the lives of faculty, students, and staff campus-wide.

 The Faculty Fellow Program provides funding for fellows in four areas: sponsored programs; economic development and technology commercialization; strategic planning and budget; and compliance, integrity, and safety.

 The Michigan Tech Research Award, presented annually, recognizes sustained productive scholarly endeavor or a single noteworthy breakthrough in research results.
 Nominations should consider the impact the nominee has made toward advancement of knowledge or scholarship.

-The Research Excellence Fund (REF) program awards grants in five categories:
+The Research Excellence Fund (REF) program awards grants in four categories: